logo

 • World-class education system

 Germany's education system is internationally acclaimed for its quality and practicality, especially in research-oriented programmes.
-Institutions like the Munich Business School, Ecole Hôtelière de Lausanne, European Institute of Innovation, Entrepreneurship and Technology (EIIET) provide specialized courses where research-oriented curriculum is combined with practical industry applications.
+Institutions like the Munich Business School, Ecole Hôtelière de Lausanne, European Institute of Innovation, Entrepreneurship and Technology (EIIET) provide specialised courses where research-oriented curriculum is combined with practical industry applications.
 This prepares students to excel in a competitive global economy, particularly in the expanding industries of tourism and hospitality.

 • Safe and Friendly Environment for International Students

 Germany is always among the safest nations in Europe, with minimal crime rates and robust public infrastructure.
 Germany is ranked highly secure and socially stable by the Global Peace Index and OECD quality of life reports—essential for international students.
 Its safe surroundings, rich cultural heritage, globally renowned cities and UNESCO-listed sites make Germany especially appealing to students who want to pursue careers in tourism and hospitality.
-The nation's friendly disposition to foreign residents further complements the student experience, both in academics and socialization.
+The nation's friendly disposition to foreign residents further complements the student experience, both in academics and socialisation.

 • Affordable Education and Scholarships